15 Major differences between NIV and NLT Bible Translations

 • Revisions and Current versions: Both translations have been modified to current English, and second versions are available.
 The NIV underwent a considerable upgrade in 2011, while the NLT did so in 2007, with a focus on clarity based on scholar criticism.

-Which is Better Bible translation for New Believers?
+Which Translation Is Better for New Believers?

 Is the NLT an accurate Bible translation?